bitwarden/contributing-docs/docs/architecture/sdk/index.md

 crates.

 We generally strive towards extracting features into separate crates to keep the core `bitwarden` crate as lean as possible.
-This has multiple benefits including:

-- Faster compile.
-Unchanged crates are not recompiled.
-- Promotes clear ownership of features.
+This has multiple benefits such as faster compile-time and clear ownership of features.

 ### `bitwarden` crate